thanh253/thanh253/README.md

 - 🎓 Background in Artificial Intelligence
 - 🧠 Focused on Machine Learning, Deep Learning, and AI system development
-- 🚀 Experienced in building end-to-end ML pipelines from data preprocessing to model evaluation
+- 🚀 Experienced in building end-to-end ML pipelines and integrating AI models into real-world applications
-- 📌 This GitHub showcases selected academic and capstone AI projects
+- 📌 This GitHub showcases selected academic and system-based AI projects

-I am particularly interested in applying AI models to practical, real-world systems.
+I am particularly interested in designing intelligent systems that combine strong model performance with practical system architecture.

 ---